Claus1/unigui/README.md

 Optional append, delete, update handlers are called for adding, deleting and updating rows.

- multimode parameter is True if allowed single and multi select mode.
-True by default.
-All of them are optional.
-When you add a handler for such action Unigui draws and activates an appropriate action icon button in the table header automatically.
+Assigning a handler for such action causes Unigui to draw and activate an appropriate action icon button in the table header automatically.
 ```
 table = Table('Videos', [0], row_changed, headers = ['Video', 'Duration', 'Owner', 'Status'],
   rows = [